 Step 1 Choose Service Design > Create Policy.
 The Policy Editor window appears.
 Step 2 Choose L2VPN from the Policy Type drop-down list.
 The Policy Editor window appears.
 Step 3 Enter a Policy Name for the policy.
 Step 4 Choose the Policy Owner for the policy.

-There are three types of policy ownership:

-Customer ownership

-Provider ownership

-• Global ownership-Any service operator can make use of this L2VPN policy.
+There are three types of policy ownership: Customer ownership Provider ownership • Global ownership-Any service operator can make use of this L2VPN policy.
 This ownership has relevance when the Prime Provisioning Role-Based Access Control (RBAC) comes into play.
 For example, an policy that is customer-owned can only be seen by operators who are allowed to work on this customer-owned policy.
 Similarly, operators who are allowed to work on a provider's network can view, use, and deploy a particular provider-owned policy.
 Step 5 Click Select to choose the owner of the L2VPN.
 (If you choose Global ownership, the Select function is not available.)
-The Select Customer window or the Select Provider window appears and you can choose an owner of the policy and click Select.

-- Step 6 Choose the Service Type of the L2VPN policy (in this case, Frame Relay). - Step 7 Check or uncheck the CE Present check box as required. - Step 8 Click Next.

-The Interface Type window appears.
+The Select Customer window or the Select Provider window appears and you can choose an owner of the policy and click Select .
+Step 6 Choose the Service Type of the L2VPN policy (in this case, Frame Relay).
+Step 7 Check or uncheck the CE Present check box as required.
+Step 8 Click Next.
+The Interface Type window emposes The interface Type window appears.

-Step 9 Set the attributes in the Interface Type window as described in Table 3-24.

 Note Attributes that appear in the GUI are determined by the type of policy being defined and whether or not a CE has been specified.

-- Step 10 When you have set the attributes, click Next to proceed to the next window (or else click Finish to save the policy). - Step 11 If you would like to use user-defined attributes within this policy, click Next (before clicking Finish).
+Step 10 When you have set the attributes, click Next to proceed to the next window (or else click Finish to save the policy).
+Step 11 If you would like to use user-defined attributes within this policy, click Next (before clicking Finish).
 An additional window appears the policy workflow.
 This window allows you to create user-defined attributes within the policy (and service requests based on the policy).
-For background information on how to use the additional information feature, see Appendix F, "Adding Additional Information to Services."
+For background information on how to use the additional information feature, see Appendix E, "Adding Additional Information to Services."
 If you are not using this feature, click Next to proceed to the Template Association window, or else click Finish to save the policy.
 Step 12 If you would like to enable template association for this policy, click Next (before clicking Finish).
 The Template Association window appears.
 In this window, you can enable template support and, optionally, associate templates and data files with the policy.
 For instructions about associating templates with policies and how to use the features in this window, See Chapter 10, "Managing Templates and Data Files" for more information about using templates and data files.
 When you have completed setting up templates and data files for the policy, click Finish in the Template Association window to close it and return to the Policy Editor window.

-Step 13 To save the Frame Relay policy, click Finish.
+Step 13 To save the Frame Relay policy, click Finish .

-To create a service request based on a Frame Relay policy, see Managing an L2VPN Service Request, page 3-49.
+To create a service request based on a Frame Relay policy, see Managing Service Requests, page 9-1.